-Type 10 is available only in Unified ICM 7.1 and later, and new implementations must use this configuration.
-For Unified ICM 7.0, a Type 2 Network VRU must be used in this case.
+Type10 is available in Unified ICM 7.1 and later, and new implementations must use this configuration.

 Associate all incoming dialed numbers with a Customer Instance that is associated with a Type 10 Network VRU.
 All the VRU Scripts that are executed by this call must be associated with the same Type 10 Network VRU.
 Although it is not always necessary, the best practice is for the Unified ICM routing script to execute a SendToVRU node prior to the first RunExternalScript node.